Originally Published: November 1, 1993 - Last Updated / Reviewed On: June 12, 2015

 I'm not sure if this is the right place to ask, but since you just had a discussion on meeting grad students, I thought I'd give it a shot.
-I'm a grad student (graduated from college last year) who is very much into the outdoors... rock climbing, hiking, backcountry stuff, environmental philosophy, mountaineering.
+I'm a grad student who is very much into the outdoors... rock climbing, hiking, backcountry stuff, environmental philosophy, mountaineering.
 Where can I look for other students (grad and undergrad) who are interested in the same thing and would be happy to come and explore the outdoors with me?
 I'm from the mountainous west, and I miss it, and I've met a lot of great folk out here, but none who are too psyched on exploring outside of the city itself.
-Are there any organizations on campus for this purpose?
+How can I find any organizations on campus for this purpose?
 How could I start one?
 (I'm female, and not very physically imposing so I'm very reluctant to just tie up with people without knowing a bit about them first)...

 Thanks...
 Feeling lonely and missing fellow outdoors-people...